 If you’ve read any of my articles or used my programs you know I think long-term strength training is fundamental to functional longevity.
 Functional longevity is a term I’ve been using frequently to describe a person’s ability to be independent and high functioning as they age.
 This can be broadly thought of as one’s ability to perform day-to-day tasks and the activities they enjoy with ease.
 This includes things like walking, hiking, groceries, cooking, sex, exercise, and other movement patterns used in standard day-to-day existence.

 It is worth mentioning, there is a multitude of factors that we can control through broad life choices and lifestyle that contribute to longevity.
-These can include finances, career, community, personality, hobbies, tolerance for risk, etc. In terms of fitness choices that contribute to longevity the three that have the most weight are strength, muscle mass, and body composition.
-In essence, strength training is the most important physical adaption that can be attained through training that has the potential to contribute to you being able to care for yourself individually in your last decades of life.
+These can include finances, career, community, personality, hobbies, tolerance for risk, etc. In terms of fitness, the three choices that contribute to longevity and have the most weight are strength, muscle mass, and body composition.
+In essence, strength training is the most important physical adaption that can be attained through training that has the potential to contribute to you being able to care of yourself individually in your last decades of life.

 A graduation program

 The RX Athlete program is a graduation program.
 By that I mean it is a stepping stone program.
 Once you reach the strength goals outlined you’ll transition out of this program and working to integrate your new strength into increasing your Cross-Training performance.
 For each person, it will be different but you should expect to be using the RX Athlete program for three to twelve months.
 If you’re doing the RX Program for more than 12 months from now, something went awry.
 The ideal scenario is you spend 3-12 months here and slowly start kicking ass and taking names at your gym – at which point this program has served its purpose.